 Rufford Abbey is proud to be hosting a brand new event, The Great Food and Drink Festival.
-The event will take place on May 26th to 28th 2018.
 They have some fabulous chefs and new entertainment areas added this year with entertainment for all of the family.

 The Southwell Library Poetry Festival is a regular event to celebrate poetry in all its forms.
 To compliment the Southwell Poetry Festival, Southwell Workhouse will be putting poetry around the Workhouse to provide further insight into representation and identity.
 Visitors can also contribute to a consequences poem and children can take part in a word scramble.